Skip to content

 You have four weeks before the scheduled FCC test.
 Spinning a new board takes three.
 You need to know exactly which changes will fix the problem — and which are wasted effort.

 The EMI Radiated Emissions Estimator models both differential-mode (DM) loop radiation and common-mode (CM) cable radiation, applies the spectral envelope of a trapezoidal clock, and runs Monte Carlo over measurement uncertainty to give you a yield figure against the FCC limit.
-That's the analysis you need.
+That's the analysis you need to separate the signal from the noise.

 Understanding the Two Radiation Mechanisms

 Differential-mode radiation comes from currents circulating in closed loops on the PCB — typically the switching regulator power loop, the decoupling capacitor return path, or a high-speed signal trace paired with its return.
+Think of it as a tiny loop antenna.
 The field from a small loop falls off as 1/r21/r^2 in the near field but transitions to 1/r1/r in the far field.
-The FCC measures at 3 m, firmly in the far field for frequencies above about 16 MHz.
+The FCC measures at 3 m, firmly in the far field for frequencies above about 16 MHz, so that's the regime we care about.

 The electric field from a small DM loop at distance rr is approximately: